Schattenbrot/nos-api/README.md

   - Get a specific costume by id
   - Update a costume by id
   - Delete a costume by id

+## Response format

+Basically using the format described [HERE](https://github.com/cryptlex/rest-api-response-format).
+POST it will return the inserted ObjectID instead of the message.
+UPDATE it will return the number of updated entries.
+DELETE will return the number of deleted entries.

 ## License